 The University of Texas at San Antonio is a wonderful choice for students pursuing a Multilingual Education degree.
-Positioned in San Antonio, Texas, this university is a good choice for students who thrive in a city atmosphere.
+Prefer a large student body?
+This institution has over 20,000 students on campus.

 It's hard to beat CUNY City College if you want to study Multilingual Education.
 Situated in New York, New York, this institution is a very good option for students who enjoy the thrills of a popular city.

 This school encourages interaction between students and their teachers, as evidenced by its 12:1 student-to-faculty ratio.
 Students should not let affordability concerns stop them from applying to this school since 62.0% of undergraduates receive financial aid.
 For more information, check out the college scorecard.